PicoPET/corev-llvm-ppl/llvm-toolchain-ppl.md

 ## OpenHW members/participants committed to participate in this project

-All OpenHW group members are invited to contributed expertise to this project.
+All OpenHW Group members are invited to contributed expertise to this project.
 At present we are aware of the interest and commitment of:

 1. Thales
 2. Embecosm